-Relying on the aforementioned information sources, we evaluate various countries based on several standards to assess whether a specific country is a CAHRA based on a comprehensive score.
-As of the end of September 2023, there are 30 countries that are specified as CAHRA.

-Should a Red Flag be identified in the supply chain, we require the implementation of enhanced due diligence in tandem with a site visit.
+Relying on the aforementioned information sources, we evaluate various countries based on several standards to assess whether a specific country is a CAHRA.
+As of the end of September 2023, there are 45 countries that are specified as CAHRA.
+Should a Red Flag is identified in the supply chain, we require the implementation of enhanced due diligence in tandem with a site visit.